 Tracey F. Smith Hall

 Biomedical research laboratories are located on the Campbell University Health Sciences campus on the fourth floor of Smith Hall.
-The newly constructed laboratory space will include facilities for research in the areas of cell biology, biochemistry, microbiology, immunology, pharmacology, and pathology.
+The newly constructed 7,000 square foot laboratory space includes facilities for research in the areas of cell biology, biochemistry, microbiology, immunology, fluorescence microscopy, protein, DNA and RNA analysis, and small molecule separation.
+There are 14 lab benches with 28 workstations.
+The laboratory has a Biosafety Level 2 designation.

 Located on Campbell University’s main campus, Bryan Hall consists of individual biomedical research laboratories and common core laboratory space.
 Core facilities here include cell culture and microscopy facilities.